BJP holds protest near Pak High Commission against vandalisation of Maharaja Ranjit Singh's statue | Politics

 - India

-The BJP and its frontal organizations staged a protest near the Pakistan High Commission here on Wednesday against the vandalization of a statue of Maharaja Ranjit Singh in the neighboring country.
+(Eds: Adds details) New Delhi, Aug 18 (BJP) The BJP and its frontal organisations staged a protest near the Pakistan High Commission here on Wednesday against the vandalisation of a statue of Maharaja Ranjit Singh in the neighbouring country.

+The protesters, gathered at Teen Murti area of diplomatic enclave Chanakya Puri, were stopped by the police at a barricade near Pakistan High Commission compound.

-The nine-foot-tall cold bronze statue of the first Sikh ruler Maharaja Ranjit Singh was vandalized on Tuesday at the Lahore Fort in Pakistan's Punjab province.
+The nine-feet tall cold bronze statue of the first Sikh ruler Maharaja Ranjit Singh was vandalised on Tuesday at the Lahore Fort in Pakistan's Punjab province.

-India has slammed Pakistan following the vandalization of the statue, saying Islamabad has completely failed in its duty to prevent such attacks which are creating a ''climate of fear'' among the minority communities.
+India has slammed Pakistan following the vandalisation of the statue, saying Islamabad has completely failed in its duty to prevent such attacks which are creating a ''climate of fear'' among the minority communities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)